Thoại Ngọc Hầu

-Life and career
+Early life and career

-Nguyễn Văn Thoại was born on 26 November 1761 in Dien Ban district of the Quang Nam province under the Nguyen Dynasty.
-His father, Nguyễn Văn Lượng, was a small official in charge of offering sacrifices at temples established by the state.
+Nguyễn Văn Thoại was born on 26 November 1761 in Dien Ban district of the Quang Nam province under the Nguyen dynasty.
+His father, Nguyễn Văn Lượng, was a small official in charge of offering sacrifices at temples or shrines established by the state.
 His mother is Nguyễn Thị Tuyết, the second wife of Nguyễn Văn Lượng.

-Nguyen Van Thoai was born and raised when Trinh and Nguyen fought constantly, followed by the Tay Son revolt (1771), therefore, his mother had to lead him and his two brothers to flee to the South in 1775, finally settling in Thoi Binh village on Dai islet, lying between Bang Tra and Co Chien rivers; now belongs to Vung Liem district, Vinh Long province.
+Nguyen Van Thoai was born and raised when Trinh and Nguyen fought constantly, followed by the Tay Son revolt (1771), therefore, his mother had to lead him and his two brothers to flee to the South in 1775, finally settling in Thoi Binh village on Dai islet, lying between Bang Tra and Co Chien rivers; now belongs to Vung Liem District, Vinh Long province.

 Military career

 In 1777, Nguyen Van Thoai, who was 16 years old, joined the Nguyen army at Ba Giong (Dinh Tuong).

 In 1778, he was present in the battle to recapture Gia Dinh citadel.

-In 1782, the Tay Son army defeated the Nguyen lord at Can Gio gate, he supported Lord Nguyen Phuc Anh and fled to Ba Giong (Dinh Tuong).
+In 1782, the Tay Son army defeated the Nguyen lord at Can Gio gate, as a loyal follower of Nguyen lord, he supported Lord Nguyen Phuc Anh and fled to Ba Giong (Dinh Tuong).

 From 1784 to 1785, he followed Lord Nguyen to Siam twice to ask for help.

 From 1787 to 1789, Nguyen Van Thoai had merit in recapturing Gia Dinh citadel, so he was ordained as Cai Co.
-In 1791, he was appointed as the Tac Khai border guard (ie Lap gate in Ba Ria).
+In 1791, he was appointed as the Tac Khai border guard (i.e. Lap gate in Ba Ria).

 In 1792, he went to Siam again, on the way back he defeated the Portuguese pirates (Giavanays, Javanese).

-In consecutive years 1796, 1797, 1799, he was sent by Lord to Siam.
+In consecutive years 1796, 1797, 1799, he was sent by the lord to Siam.

 In 1800, Nguyen Van Thoai was awarded the title of Kham Sai Thuong Dao Binh Tay General, coordinated with Laos to fight the Tay Son army in Nghe An.
 But in 1801, he was demoted to the post of Captain of the Thanh Chau Dao team, because he voluntarily left the South without waiting for the above order.

 In 1802, Lord Nguyen unified the country and took the throne as Gia Long.
-On the occasion of rewarding the servants with meritorious services, Nguyen Van Thoai was only granted the title of Kham sai Thong military commander, accepted the task of conquering the North and then held the position of Tran guard there.
-Shortly after, he received the order to be the foreman of Lang Son, and then returned to the South to receive the position of the fortress of Dinh Tuong (1808).
+On the occasion of rewarding his servants with meritorious services, Nguyen Van Thoai was only granted the title of Kham sai Thong military commander, accepted the task of conquering the North and then held the position of Tran guard there.
+Shortly after, he received the order to be the foreman of Lang Son, and then returned to the South to receive the position of governor of the fortress of Dinh Tuong (1808).

 In 1812, he went to Cambodia to welcome Nac Ong Chan back to Gia Dinh.

 In 1813, he escorted Nac Chan back to the country and stayed to receive the task of protecting Cambodia.